AP6YC/AP6YC.github.io_academic/content/post/2021-09-27-AdaptiveResonance/index.md

   preview_only: false
 ---

+`AdaptiveResonance.jl` is a registered JuliaHub package for Adaptive Resonance Theory (ART) modules.
+These algorithms are built upon a foundation of the neural theory and implementations of Stephen Grossberg and Gail Carpenter.

 <!-- KaTeX can be used to generate complex math formulas.
 It supports in-line math using the `\\( ... \\)` delimiters, like this: \\( E = mc^2 \\).
 By default, it does *not* support in-line delimiters `$...$` because those occur too commonly in typical webpages.
 It supports displayed math using the `$$` or `\\[...\\]` delimiters, like this: